11 Weirdest Airports In the United States 11 Weirdest Airports In the United States

 4.Barra International Airport – Scotland

-Top 11 Weirdest Airports in the World Today
+Top 11 Weirdest Airports Around the World

 Photo: Daily Mail